CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 docker tag renewalww cfaprdbatchcr.azurecr.io/renewalww:latest
 ```
 The first step builds the container and gives it the local name `renewalww`.
 The second adds a reference to where and what we'll put it in the cloud: `cfaprdbatchcr.azurecr.io/renewalww:latest`.

 ### Get the container onto the container registry
 Now we can get our container into the registry by "`push`-ing" it.
 First we need to authenticate to our private Azure container registry (here `cfaprdbatchcr`).
-Note that this is not the same thing as just logging into Azure itself.
+Note that this a separate step from logging into Azure resources generally.
 ```bash
 az acr login --name cfaprdbatchcr
 ```